Tyrest/Model-Citizens/README.md

 # Now you can use the DataFrames as needed.
 ```

-If you want to use load_nlvr from a directory inside the project, you can use the following import:
+If you want to use load_nlvr from a directory inside this repo, you can use the following import:
 ```python
 import sys